 If the training hours have not been obtained and a GFE has not been displayed upon project completion, the Contractor will be assessed liquidated damages in the amount of \$20.00 per hour for those hours not realized.
-For instance, if the project goal was 1,000 hours and only 450 hours were met, then liquidated damages would be assessed at $550 \times 20.00 = 1,000.00$ .
+For instance, if the project goal was 1,000 hours and only 450 hours were met, then liquidated damages would be assessed at $550 \times 20.00 = 11,000.00$ .

 If the External Civil Rights Division approves a GFE, then liquidated damages will not be assessed.
+An approved GFE along with the minimum 500 training hours will result in reimbursement for the applicable hours.

-If the Contractor does not achieve the full OJT goal, they will not receive partial credit for hours completed.
+If the Contractor does not achieve the full OJT goal, they will not receive partial credit for hours completed under 500 per trainee.
 For instance, if the goal on the project was 1,000 hours and only 450 were convened, then no reimbursement will be given for any hours fulfilled.
-If the goal on the project is 2,000 hours and only 1,500 hours are completed and no GFE is demonstrated, the contractor will receive credit for the 1,500 hours and also be assessed liquidated damages in the amount of the 500 hours there were not met.
+If the goal on the project is 2,000 hours and only 1,500 hours are completed and no GFE is demonstrated, the contractor will receive credit for the 1,500 hours and also be assessed liquidated damages in the amount of the 500 hours that there were not met.

 In the event the Contract exceeds the trainee goal on the project, the Contractor must submit a request to ECR to obtain an extension of hours.
-The maximum amount of hours beyond those enumerated in the contract cannot exceed 500 hours per 1,000.
-For instance, if the goal was 1,000, the Contractor can be granted an extra 500 hours subject to the advance approval of the ECR Division, and concurrence from the FHWA.
+The maximum amount of hours beyond those enumerated in the contract cannot exceed 25% per 1,000 hours, with a maximum of 500 hours eligible for reimbursement beyond the goal.
+This extension is subject to the advance approval of the ECR Division, and concurrence from the Resident Engineer.

-Trainee reports must be submitted following the last pay period of the month.
-Failure to timely submit the reports, hours completed during that month will not be credited.
-In the cases of voluntary or involuntary trainee termination or when the trainee completes the hours specified in the program, the contractor must complete the trainee completion form within five working days.
+Trainee reports must be submitted following the last pay period of the month, no later than the 15th of the following month.
+Failure to timely submit the reports, hours completed during that month could result in hours not being credited.
+In the cases of voluntary or involuntary trainee termination or when the trainee completes the hours specified in the program, the contractor must complete the trainee completion form within 30 days.
 The Contractor's failure to submit the proper reports in a timely manner may result in the loss of reimbursement for the training hours for that month